CristianRomero1234/web-development-course/Lesson 6.1/lesson_6.1.md

 Pseudocode is not meant for execution but rather for communication and collaboration during the early stages of algorithm development.

+In our "version" of pseudo code, we define our variables like `componentName : componentDataType`.
 Let's translate our "Steps" into Pseudo code:

 ```